 - We have earned nearly $12 million in research grants.

-- We have instructed over 70 heart failure/heart transplant trainees.
-Many of our trainees go on to lead heart transplant programs elsewhere in the U.S. and internationally.
+- We have instructed over 70 heart failure/heart transplant physicians.
+Many of our physicians go on to lead heart transplant programs elsewhere in the U.S. and internationally.

 Since transplant medicine began in Utah, our team has contributed to the standard of care through extensive participation in clinical trials in immunosuppression.
 We have partnered with pathologists to become an international leader in understanding and classifying cardiac allograft (donor) rejection.